 Fertility Awareness

-Fertility awareness is a way to check the changes your body goes through during your menstrual cycle.
-(It's also called natural family planning or periodic abstinence.)
-Learning about these changes can help you know when you ovulate.
-You can then time sexual intercourse to try to become pregnant or to try to avoid pregnancy.
+Fertility awareness (also called natural family planning) is a way to find out which days of the month you are most likely to get pregnant.
+It’s done by tracking the changes your body goes through during your menstrual cycle.
+Learning about these changes can help you know when your ovary releases an egg (ovulates).
+You can then time vaginal sex to try to get pregnant or to try to avoid pregnancy.

 Why It Is Done

-Fertility awareness is done to help a woman learn when she is likely to ovulate.
-This information can help a woman to:
+Fertility awareness is done to help you learn when you are likely to ovulate.
+This information can help you to:

 • Become pregnant.
-Pregnancy is most likely to occur when sexual intercourse occurs close to the time of ovulation.
+Pregnancy is most likely to occur when vaginal sex occurs close to the time of ovulation.

 • Avoid pregnancy.
-A couple can avoid intercourse or use another method of birth control around the time of ovulation.
+You can avoid vaginal sex or use another method of birth control around the time of ovulation.

 How To Prepare

-Before you use fertility awareness as a method of birth control, you need to find your pattern of ovulation.
+Before you use fertility awareness, you will want to find your pattern of ovulation.
 You can do this by keeping a record of three or four of your menstrual cycles.
-If you are trying to not become pregnant during this time, you can use a method of birth control that does not affect ovulation.
-(These include a condom, a diaphragm, and the copper intrauterine device [IUD]).
-Or you can choose to not have sex.
+If you are trying to not become pregnant while you find your pattern, you can use a method of birth control that doesn't affect ovulation.
+Some examples are a condom, a diaphragm, and the copper intrauterine device (IUD).
+Or you can choose to not have vaginal sex.

 How It Is Done